kgeorgiev42/mm-healthfair/README.md

 ### Project Structure

-- The main code is found in the root of the repository (see Usage below for more information)
+- The main code is found in the root of the repository (see Usage below for more information).
 - A summary of the key functionalities of the project is available on the [index](https://nhsengland.github.io/mm-healthfair/) page.
 - Details on the last two project iterations are also available in the [reports](./report/) folder.
 - More information about the code usage can be found in the [model card](./model_card.md).